OData/odataorg.github.io/_posts/2015-06-16-netsuite-salesforce-lightning-connect.md

 After the cloud driver is running, follow the steps below to set up Lightning Connect to consume the cloud driver's NetSuite feed.

-1. Log into Salesforce and click Setup -&gt; Develop -&gt; External Data Sources.
+1. Log into Salesforce and click Setup -> Develop -> External Data Sources.
 2. Click New External Data Source.
 3. Enter values for the following properties:
     - Label: Enter a label to be used in list views and reports.